Medicine Drop-Off Sites

 Properly disposing of unwanted and expired medicines is important to prevent abuse or poisoning.
 It also helps protect the environment.
 Medicines flushed down the drain or disposed of in the trash can pollute bodies of water, harm wildlife and end up in drinking water supplies.
 North St. Paul City Hall has a drop box for residents to properly and safely dispose of unwanted, unused, and expired medicines.
+In 2018, 1,347 pounds of prescriptions drugs were dropped off at the medicine drop box at city hall.

 Non Acceptable Items